-This last weekend I was in Barcelona and went on a tour round the Nou Camp stadium.
-This has to be one of the best value sight-seeing events I’ve ever done, the highlight of which is the museum leg of the tour and its truly outstanding multimedia installation.
+This last weekend I was in Barcelona and went on a tour around the Nou Camp stadium.
+This has to be one of the best value sight-seeing events I’ve ever done, the highlight of which is the museum leg of the tour and the truly outstanding multimedia installation.

 The film utilises the platform provided to the maximum interchanging shots from different angles, wide screen pans and time lapse shots across the 11 screens.
 In combination with dramatic, inspirational music this creates an outstanding mesmerising effect that you just want to watch over and over again.